qxdFox/DDNet-Client-List/README.md

 ### [AllTheHax](https://allthehaxx.github.io/)

 - AllTheHax is an old DDNet client that is no longer in Development.
-- It has a bunch of Features that almost no Client today has, for example: Lua API, Built-in IRC client to chat with other client users, ingame chat translator, crypted chat and a bnuch more.
+- It has a bunch of Features that almost no Client today has, for example: Lua API, Built-in IRC client to chat with other client users, ingame chat translator, crypted chat and a bunch more.
 - The Client might be considered cheating, use it at your own risk.